 Rocketeers of Southern Illinois

 The Rocketeers of Southern Illinois (ROSI) is an amateur rocketry team at Southern Illinois University Carbondale.
-For the 2017-2018 school year, we will be competing in the Argonia Cup as well as registering our president as a level two member of the Tripoli Rocketry Association.
+For the 2018-2019 school year, we will be competing in the Argonia Cup as well as registering an underclassman as a level two member of the Tripoli Rocketry Association.

 Check out our website!

-The Argonia Cup is a relatively new competition hosted by the Tripoli Rocketry Association in Wichita, Kansas.
-This competition entails reaching an altitude of 8,000 feet and returning a payload as close to a predetermined location as possible.
+The Argonia Cup is hosted by the Tripoli Rocketry Association about an hour south of Wichita, Kansas.
+The competition requires reaching an altitude of 8,000 feet and returning a golf ball as close to a predetermined location as possible.
 We plan on building a 4" diameter rocket powered by an L class motor to carry an autonomous drone that will deploy once the rocket has descended to 1500 feet.
-The drone will use an on-board gyroscope and GPS to deliver a golf ball to the exact target area.
+The drone will use an on-board GPS to deliver a golf ball to the exact target area.

-The Tripoli Rocketry Association (TRA) is a national amateur rocketry organization that provides insurance coverage to its members.
-The Argonia Cup (and most future competitions) requires at least one member of the team to maintain a level two membership in TRA.
-To register as a level one member, we will be building a 2.2" diameter rocket powered by an H class motor.
-For level two membership, we will use the same rocket body and install a J class motor (about 3 times as powerful as an H motor).
+The Tripoli Rocketry Association (TRA) is a national rocketry organization that provides insurance coverage to its members.
+The Argonia Cup (and most other competitions) requires at least one member of the team to maintain a level two membership in TRA.
+To register as a level one member, the underclassman will be building a 2.2" diameter rocket powered by an H class motor.
+For level two membership, he will use the same rocket body and fly it with a J class motor (about 3 times more powerful an H motor).
 Once both rockets are successfully recovered in good condition, a test that covers the fundamentals of safe rocketry must be passed.
-With a level two membership, we will be able to legally launch up to an L class motor at designated launch sites without relying on a third party's schedule.
+With a level two membership, our team will be able to launch up to an L class motor at designated launch sites.

-In order to accomplish our goals for this school year, we will need to build a minimum of three rockets.
-The first rocket will be used to register with TRA and the second and third rockets will be brought to the Argonia Cup.
-Along with three rockets, we will need to design and build an autonomous drone capable of folding into less than 4" of space and carrying a golf ball.
+In order to accomplish our goals for this school year, we will need to build two rockets, purchase the materials necessary for mixing our own rocket fuel, and build the competition drone.
+The first rocket will be used to register with TRA and the second rocket will be brought to the Argonia Cup.
 Inside each rocket will be a motor, two independent avionics systems to control parachute deployment and record altitude, a parachute, an on-board camera, and our drone.